 Email marketing allows you to connect directly with potential customers — which is extremely important to your business, no matter your industry.
 This strategy is one of the best in terms of ROI, too, since you can earn $44 for every $1 you spend.

 The more email subscribers you have, the more revenue you will earn, right?
 Technically, yes.
-But when it comes to email subscribers, the quality of your email lists is just as important as the quantity of subscribers.
+But when it comes to email subscribers, the quality of your email lists is just as important as the number of subscribers.

 So how do you grow your email list with quality subscribers?